-However Member States shall before the end of the first reference period develop a national/FAB improvement plan consistent with the improvement plan for the European Network referred to in Paragraph 2.2.
+However Member States shall before the end of the first reference period develop a national/FAB improvement plan consistent with the European Improvement Plan for the European Network referred to in Paragraph 2.2.

-Without prejudice to the local prescriptions on environment, Member States shall also collaborate with the Commission in view of the setting up of an environment key performance indicator to address the specific airport ANS-related environment issues and which shall be implemented as from the second reference period.
+Without prejudice to the local prescriptions on environment, Member States shall also collaborate with the Commission in view of the setting up of an environment key performance indicator to address the specific ATC and airport-related environment issues and which shall be implemented as from the second reference period.

-6.2 For the second reference period, the national/FAB environment key performance indicator shall be the development of a national/FAB improvement plan on route design before the end of the reference period.
-This plan shall be consistent with the improvement plan for the European Network defined in Paragraph 2.2.
-The plan on route design shall be accompanied by the effective of use of the civil/military airspace structures (CDRs).
+6.2 For the second reference period, the national/FAB environment key performance indicator shall be the development of a national/FAB Improvement Plan on route design before the end of the reference period.
+This plan shall be consistent with the European Improvement Plan for the European Network defined in Paragraph 2.2.